ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/getting-started/guide.en-gb.md

 - **Region** - The OVHcloud Public Cloud region.
 If you want to check the availability of specific products that you plan to use alongside Kubernetes, you can refer to the [Availability of Public Cloud Product](https://www.ovhcloud.com/en-gb/public-cloud/regions-availability/) page.
 - **Flavor** - The instance flavor used for your nodes.
 You can refer to the [OVHcloud Flavor list](https://www.ovhcloud.com/en/public-cloud/prices/#13569).
 - **Image** - The Operating System image used for your nodes.
 Please refer to [Rancher Operating Systems and Container Runtime Requirements](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters).
-- **Key Pair** - The SSH Key Pair used to access your nodes.
-Please refer to this guide on [how to create a SSH KeyPair and add it to your Public Cloud project](/pages/public_cloud/compute/public-cloud-first-steps).
+- **Key Pair** (optional) - The SSH Key Pair that should be used to access your nodes.
+Please refer to this guide on [how to create a SSH KeyPair and add it to your Public Cloud project](https://help.ovhcloud.com/csm/en-public-cloud-compute-getting-started?id=kb_article_view&sysparm_article=KB0051009).
+If you leave this field empty, a new keypair will be generated automatically.
 - **Security Group** - The security group from your Public Cloud project that will be applied to created instances.
 - **Availability Zone** - Only `nova` is supported at the moment.
 - **Floating IP Pools** - Only `Ext-Net` is supported at the moment.